theinnovagroup/the-innova-group/README.md

 # The Innova Group

 ## Overview
-The Innova Group is a business services company focused on delivering professional solutions for clients across multiple industries.
-The company emphasizes operational support, business development, and strategic growth initiatives.
+The Innova Group is a U.S.-based business consulting and growth firm providing strategic sales, marketing, and operational consulting services.
+Headquartered in Indianapolis, Indiana, we work with organizations across the United States to support revenue growth, market expansion, and scalable business operations.

 ## What The Innova Group Does
 - Business consulting and advisory services